Graham Norton Family History

 For Graham at that time, there was no obvious signpost to success.
 So he set off to see some of the world, visitng San Francisco, Paris, and London.
 In London he attended drama school.
 He then spent eight years as an unemployed actor.
 These were long, difficult years working as a barman and a waiter.

-Upon joining the actors’ union Equity, he chose Norton (his great-grandmother’s maiden name) as his new surname as there was already an actor called Graham Walker represented by the union.
+Upon joining the actors’ union Equity, he had chosen Norton (his great-grandmother’s maiden name) as his new surname as there was already an actor called Graham Walker represented by the union.

 While London has been his home for most of his working life, Graham has felt more Irish as the years have gone by.
 He can understand Irishness in a way he cannot Englishness, and this is reflected in the novels he has started writing.
 They always have an Irish context, often in county Cork where he grew up.